EtherAuthority/Smart-Contracts-Library/EAGLEAI/README.md

-# EAGLEAI Smart Contract Documentation
+# EAGLE AI Smart Contract Documentation

 This README provides an overview of the functionalities and usage of the EAGLEAI smart contract.